-the general statutory maximum, it was error to look only to the general statutory maximum.
-220 It overruled its past precedent to the contrary.
-221 h.
-Length of prior sentence imposed The length of the sentence imposed for a prior conviction is determined by the rules set forth in Chapter Four for calculating criminal history.222 Multiple prior sentences counted as a single sentence under §4A1.2(a)(2) may be aggregated when determining sentence length.
+h.
+Length of prior sentence imposed The length of the sentence imposed for a prior conviction is determined by the rules set forth in Chapter Four for calculating criminal history.230 Multiple prior sentences counted as a single sentence under §4A1.2(a)(2) may be aggregated when determining sentence length.
 The "single-sentence rule" in §4A1.2(a)(2) instructs courts to "use the aggregate sentence of imprisonment" if prior sentences were treated as a single sentence and the court imposed the sentences consecutively.
 The Fifth Circuit upheld an 8-level enhancement under §2L1.2(b)(3)(B) that was applied based on the single-sentence rule under §4A1.2(a)(2).
-The Ninth Circuit agreed, finding that prior sentences should be treated the same way when used to determine the offense level under §2L1.2 as when used to determine criminal history. i.
+The Ninth Circuit agreed, finding that prior sentences should be treated the same way when used to determine the offense level under §2L1.2 as when used to determine criminal history.
+Should be treated the same way when used to determine the offense level under §2L1.2 as when used to determine criminal history. i.
 Simultaneous convictions Application Note 4 to §2L1.2 addresses situations where a defendant was sentenced simultaneously for an illegal reentry offense and another federal felony offense.
-It clarifies that, in such a case, the illegal reentry offense counts towards subsection (b)(1), while the other felony offense counts towards subsection (b)(2) or (b)(3).226 2.
-Misdemeanors-Crimes of Violence or Drug Trafficking Offenses Subsections (b)(2) and (b)(3) provide for a 2-level enhancement for defendants with three or more prior convictions for misdemeanors that are "crimes of violence" or 220 Id.
+It clarifies that, in such a case, the illegal reentry offense counts towards subsection (b)(1), while the other felony offense counts towards subsection (b)(2) or (b)(3).
+234 2.
+Misdemeanors-Crimes of Violence or Drug Trafficking Offenses Subsections (b)(2) and (b)(3) provide for a 2-level enhancement for defendants with three or more prior convictions for misdemeanors that are "crimes of violence" or "drug trafficking offenses."235 These subsections reflect a congressional directive from 1996 requiring inclusion of an enhancement for certain types of misdemeanor offenses.236 The definition of "crime of violence" in Application Note 2 to §2L1.2 mirrors the definition in the career offender guideline, §4B1.2(a).237 It provides that a "crime of violence" includes various enumerated offenses (e.g., murder, robbery, extortion) or any 230 USSG §2L1.2, comment. (n.2).